Sunflowers in a field at sunset with a bright yellow sun and a colorful sky of orange, yellow, and blue.

 A sunflowers in a field at sunset, with the sky glowing orange and the flower backlit, showing green leaves and the yellow petals of the sunflower.

-• Understand their inclusion strengths and challenges through audits and insights
+• Understand your inclusion strengths and challenges through audits and insights

 • Review and refine programs so they genuinely work for diverse learners and participants

-• Strengthen grant and funding applications (including those like Club NSW and local council community grants) by showing thoughtful planning, context awareness and evidence of meaningful inclusion work
+• Strengthen grant and funding applications (including Club NSW and local council community grants) by showing thoughtful planning, context awareness, and evidence of meaningful inclusion work

 Inclusion isn’t just “the right thing to do” - it’s a strategic asset.
 It builds safer, more welcoming spaces, improves engagement and participation, and supports organisations to demonstrate commitment to their communities, compliance with policy expectations, and readiness for future challenges.